Event and Program List

 The Great Malden Outdoors Rx Program

-The following four week programs are for people with: anxiety, depression, social isolation or anyone with a physical disability, intellectual disability, or developmental disability where adaptive equipment and staff would help them access these programs.
+The following four week programs are a great fit for: people with a mental health or serious stress management need, or people with a physical, intellectual, sensory, or developmental disability where adaptive equipment and staff would help them access these programs.

 All locations for programming are accessible via public transportation in and around the city of Malden.